ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 Tuples in this case are very much the same as lists except they will emit a warning in all cases.

-Note that for both lists and tuples if ``-XListTuplePuns`` is disabled, the type constructors will not be in scope anymore and no warnings will be emitted (see **W2** in the `Proposed Change Specification`_).
+Note that for both lists and tuples if ``ListTuplePuns`` is disabled, the type constructors will not be in scope anymore and no warnings will be emitted (see **W2** in the `Proposed Change Specification`_).